B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Methodology

 \subsection{Critic Clipping: Alleviate Overestimation}

-In order to simultaneously avoid unstable critic training and over-regularization, we propose a simple technique called Critic Clipping (\texttt{CC}) for training the centralized critic, which integrates with BC regularization for training policies. \texttt{CC} clips the critic target value when calculating the target value during policy evaluation, which can lead to overestimation based on the maximum return in the dataset.
+In order to simultaneously avoid unstable critic training and over-regularization, we propose a simple yet effective technique called Critic Clipping (\texttt{CC}) for training the centralized critic, which integrates with BC regularization for training policies.

+\texttt{CC} clips the critic target value when calculating the target value during policy evaluation, which can lead to overestimation based on the maximum return in the dataset.
 Unlike conservative value estimation, which requires additional sampling or modeling of the behavior policy and introduces underestimation bias, \texttt{CC} is easy to implement and proves effective by limiting overestimation to below a certain threshold.
+Intuitively, this prevents the critic from propagating excessively optimistic targets that would otherwise destabilize value learning across agents.
 Here, the reason for using the maximum return rather than the average return as the clipping standard is as follows: The learned RL policy is expected to outperform the behavior policy, and therefore, the expected return, which the critic approximates, is expected to be larger than the average return in the dataset.
 For simplicity, we use the maximum return, representing the best episode in the dataset.
 To allow further flexibility, we can use a scaled value of the maximum return for the clipping value.
 Note that we observe using the maximum return is sufficient empirically, as we will discuss in Sec.\ref{sec:clipping_value}.
-The corresponding loss function of the critic is given by $\mathcal{L}_{CC}(\bm{\phi}, \psi)=$
+The corresponding loss function of the critic is given by

+$R^*=M\times \max_{d}\sum_{t=1}^T r_{d, t}$.
 Here, $M$ is a scalar value, and $\max_{d}\sum_{t=1}^T r_{d, t}$ represents the maximum return in the dataset where $r_{d,t}$ is the reward at time-step $t$ of $d$-th episode in the dataset.
 For simplicity, we use $M=1$ in most cases during the experiments.
-We observed that this straightforward use of $M$ is sufficient in most cases, reducing the burden of hyperparameter tuning.
-We provide an ablation study on this value in Sec. \ref{sec:clipping_value}.
+We observed that this straightforward choice is sufficient in most cases, aligning with our minimalist design philosophy and reducing the burden of hyperparameter tuning.
+Although $M$ can be fine-tuned (e.g., smaller $M$ performed slightly better in one environment; see Appendix~\ref{appendix:hyper}), we did not observe a clear or consistent improvement from adjusting it.
+Additionally, this clipping does not constrain the learned policy to achieve returns below the maximum return in the dataset.
+The critic value provides an approximation of policy performance but does not constitute a hard upper bound, as its estimates are used for optimization guidance rather than to determine the final achievable return.
+We provide an ablation study on this in Sec. \ref{sec:clipping_value}.